-- A discussion of the soils, surficial sediments, bedrock and host rock geology of the deposit which includes geological maps of appropriate scale and cross-sections.
-Where appropriate, the following geologic parameters will be included: - Representative lithologic descriptions including: age, colour, grain size, porosity, permeability, mineralogy, physical strength, hardness, weathering characteristics, depositional setting and correlations of bedrock units; - Spatial distribution and thickness of lithologic units; - Alteration styles, mineralogy, bulk chemistry, occurrence and intensity of bedrock units; - Structural fabric (e.g., fractures, faults, foliation and lineation) and structural relationships; - Ore mineralogy, including sulphide types, abundance, mode of occurrence, extent of previous oxidation and an estimate of relative sulphide reactivity; - Type and grade of metamorphism; and - Regional geologic framework including tectonic belt, terrane, regional metamorphism and structure.
+A discussion of the soils, surficial sediments, bedrock and host rock geology of the deposit which includes geological maps of appropriate scale and cross-sections.
+Where appropriate, the following geologic parameters will be included:

-- A delineation of the regional and local geological structures in the project area that may affect the proposed infrastructure.
-This includes major structural features as well as lesser local structures, their ecological functions and distribution in the local study area. - Geomorphology and topography at areas proposed for construction of major project components, - Bedrock lithology, morphology, geomorphology and soils where earthworks are proposed; - A discussion of geological hazards that exist in the project area: - History of seismic activity in the area; - Isostatic rise or subsidence: and - Landslides (including rockslides). - Suitability of topsoil and overburden for use in the re-vegetation of surface-disturbed areas: - Sites of paleontological or palaeobotanical significance. - A characterization of the geochemical composition of expected mine materials such as waste rock, ore, low grade ore, tailings, overburden and potential construction material, which should include: - Mineralogy; - Elemental composition of lithologies in study area (major and trace elements); - Potential for acid generation, neutralization and contaminated neutral drainage
+- Representative lithologic descriptions including: age, colour, grain size, porosity, permeability, mineralogy, physical strength, hardness, weathering characteristics, depositional setting and correlations of bedrock units: - Spatial distribution and thickness of lithologic units; - Alteration styles, mineralogy, bulk chemistry, occurrence and intensity of bedrock units; - Structural fabric (e.g., fractures, faults, foliation and lineation) and structural relationships; - Ore mineralogy, including sulphide types, abundance, mode of occurrence, extent of previous oxidation and an estimate of relative sulphide reactivity; - Type and grade of metamorphism; and - Regional geologic framework including tectonic belt, terrane, regional metamorphism and structure. - A delineation of the regional and local geological structures in the project area that may affect the proposed infrastructure.
+This includes major structural features as well as lesser local structures. - Existing unique or valuable landforms (e.g., eskers, fragile landscapes, wetlands), including details regarding their ecological functions and distribution in the local study area. - Geomorphology and topography at areas proposed for construction of major project components, - Bedrock lithology, morphology, geomorphology and soils where earthworks are proposed; - A discussion of geological hazards that exist in the project area, including: - History of seismic activity in the area; - Isostatic rise or subsidence; and - Landslides. - Suitability of topsoil and overburden for use in the re-vegetation of surface-disturbed areas; - Sites of paleontological or palaeobotanical significance. - A characterization of the geochemical composition of expected mine materials such as waste rock, ore, low grade ore, tailings, overburden and potential construction material, which should include: - Mineralogy; - Elemental composition of lithologies in study area (major and trace elements); - Potential for acid generation, neutralization and contaminated neutral drainage

-Acid Rock Drainage/Metal Leaching (ARD/ML):
+Acid Rock Drainage/Metal Leaching

-The manual produced by the Mine Environment Neutral Drainage (MEND) Program, entitled, MEND Report 1.20.1, "Prediction Manual for Drainage Chemistry from Sulphidic Geologic Materials", Version 0 - December 20096 is a recommended reference for use in ARD/ML prediction.
+The manual produced by the Mine Environment Neutral Drainage (MEND) Program, entitled, MENDReport 1.20.1, "Prediction Manual for Drainage Chemistry from Sulphidic Geologic Materials", Version 0 December 2009 is a recommended reference for use in ARD/ML prediction.

-The ARD/ML prediction information will be used to predict water quality for effects assessment and to determine mitigation requirements for the Project.
-Additional information will be provided on the following:
+The ARD/ML prediction information shall be used to predict water quality for effects assessment and to determine mitigation requirements for the Project.
+Additional information shall be provided on the following:

-- the type and method used for the ARD/ML prediction and possible mitigation measures; - waste rock, tailings and low grade ore characterization, volumes, segregation/disposal method mitigation/management plans, contingency plans, operational and post-closure monitoring and maintenance plans; - assessment of short term metal leaching properties; - longer term kinetic testing to evaluate rates of acid generation (if any) and metal leaching; - assessment of the feasibility to successfully segregate potentially-acid generating (PAG) and non-potentially acid generating (NPAG) waste materials during operations, proposed geochemical segregation criteria and identification of operational methods that will be required to achieve geochemical characterization during operations (i.e. geochemical surrogates, on site lab, procedures needed, etc); - sensitivity analysis to assess the effects of imperfect segregation of waste rock;
+- the type and method used for the ARD/ML prediction and possible mitigation measures; - waste rock, tailings and low grade ore characterization, volumes, segregation/disposal method mitigation/management plans, contingency plans, operational and post-closure monitoring and maintenance plans; - assessment of short term metal leaching properties; - longer term kinetic testing to evaluate rates of acid generation (if any) and metal leaching;